How to Replace Redux with React Hooks and the Context API — SitePoint

 Summary

-Hope both these examples provide an excellent understanding of how you can manage shared application state without Redux.
+I hope these examples provide an excellent understanding of how you can manage shared application state without Redux.
 If you were to rewrite these examples without hooks and the context API, it would have resulted in a lot more code.
-You should only use the context API where applicable.
-Props should have been used in these examples if this wasn’t a tutorial.
+See how much easier it is to write code without dealing with props?

-You may have noticed in the second example that there are a couple of unused state variables i.e.
+You may have noticed in the second example that there are a couple of unused state variables, i.e.

 loading and